weimeilin79/rpg-rag/instructions/module-two/01-rag_loader.md

 aws s3 sync  ~/environment/aws-redpanda-workshop/story s3://redpanda-workshop-<YOUR_NAME>/
 ```

-Once the documents are uploaded to the S3 bucket, you can proceed with further steps in your workflow.
+Once the documents are synced to the S3 bucket, you can proceed with further steps in your workflow.

 ### Checking import result in OpenSearch Serverless Dashboard